Sebelino/pyromhackit/README.md

 Python ROM Hacking Toolkit (pyromhackit)
 =========================================
-This is a little Python utility providing my tools for doing ROM hacks.
+This is a little Python utility providing my tools for doing ROM hacks, primarily geared towards script replacement.
 This is still largely a work in progress.

 # Install
 TODO